luissevilla111/custommonopolygame/README.md

 # custommonopolygame
 here you can create your own monopoly cards to play

+**this is the first version of the game so there is still some bugs ***